Jacksons – AEG trial DAYS 68-69. FIVE DOCTORS and NURSE DEBBIE ROWE

 They threatened us that they would “tell the whole truth” about Michael but they didn’t take into account that the truth about Michael cannot harm him.
 It is lies that hurt him a lot for the long decades when all those wild stories were raging, while the truth about Michael can only heal.

-And this healing process is very difficult for us because learning how much Michael had to suffer and remembering what fun we had at his expense is now giving us an overwhelming feeling of shame, especially when we compare what we thought about him and what all of it was really like.
+And this healing process is very difficult for us because learning how much Michael had to suffer and remembering what fun we had at his expense is now giving us an overwhelming feeling of shame, especially when we compare what we thought about him and what all of it was really like for him.

 The hush that fell upon us is necessary.
 In this silent reflection we will probably be able to join into one man the laughing, gentle and loving genius and the humble sufferer who had to cope with so much physical and emotional pain.
-For me, for example, these two Michaels are still disassociated from each other as I simply cannot imagine that what we saw on the outside could go hand in hand with so much grief and suffering in his real life.
+For me, for example, these two Michaels are still disassociated from each other as I simply cannot imagine that what we saw on the surface could go hand in hand with so much grief and suffering in reality.

 And after that they talk of some “dark secrets” of Michael Jackson?
 And what about hundreds of skeletons packed in their cupboards which fall all over you the moment you accidentally open their door?
 Look at Dr. Sasaki for example.